segmentio/evergreen/README.md

 $ yarn
 ```

-To actually start seeing the components you have to run React Storybook:
+To actually start seeing the components you have to run React Storybook with the command:

 ```
 $ yarn dev